Revised with new information as of November 2, 2006

-Basic Press Outreach for
+Basic Press Outreach for Mission-Based Organizations

 (nonprofits, NGOs, civil society, public sector agencies, etc.)

 Like fund raising, press relations is an ongoing cultivation process.
-Your organization's strategy for press coverage needs to go beyond trying to land one big story; you want the press to know that you are THE organization to contact whenever they are doing a story on a subject that relates to your organization's work, and that you are a reliable source for information and stories.
+Your organization's strategy for press coverage needs to go beyond trying to land one big story; you want various press outlets to know that you are THE organization to contact whenever they are doing a story on a subject that relates to your organization's work, and that you are a reliable source for information and stories.
 In short, you want to be quoted or referenced in a variety of stories, not just one.

-Therefore, don't think that every press release is going to result in press coverage -- it's not.
-But sustaining regular press contacts will build recognition of your organization among reporters, and the result will be ongoing payoffs down the road.
 As coverage for your organization is generated, you won't just be reaching new audiences -- you will also be reaching current volunteers, supporters (including donors) and clients, reminding them of what your organization is doing and what they have chosen to be a part of.

 The Basics of Press Relations